SPF Alignment

 Specifically for SPF alignment, the domain used in the From address must match the domain used to pass SPF.

-• It’s important to know that SPF checks are done against the domain found in the Return-Path header, not the domain found in the From address.
+• It’s important to know that SPF checks are done against the domain found in the Return-Path, NOT the domain found in the From address.

-• The Return-Path header is an element in the message itself, much like the subject line, cc/bcc recipients, etc.
+• The Return-Path is an element in the message transmission itself, unlike the subject line, cc/bcc recipients, etc.

-• Simply adding IP addresses or include statements to your SPF record may not be sufficient.
-You likely need to complete a configuration step with the email sources sending on your behalf to change their default value in order to begin using your domain.
-At the onboarding stage with your email source, they likely made this configuration optional though, more and more, sources are making it a requirement, especially in light of Yahoo and Google’s intention to enforce email standards and best practices in early 2024.
-Email sources didn’t want to bother you with this additional configuration because it was perceived as a roadblock for less technical users.
+• Simply adding IP addresses or include statements to your SPF record is usually not sufficient.
+You likely need to complete a configuration step with the email source sending on your behalf to change their default value in order to begin using your domain.
+At the onboarding stage with your email source, they likely made this configuration optional, although more and more, sources are making it a requirement, especially after Yahoo and Google increased stringency around email standards and best practices enforcement in early 2024.
+Before that, many email sources/senders didn’t want to bother domain owners with this additional configuration because it was perceived as a roadblock for less technical users.

 • Each email source will have some variation on the instructions they provide.
 Some will provide individual IP addresses to add to your DNS, whereas others will provide an include statement.
 Both of these options work just fine.